Want to know more about Payment Processing?

 Additional benefits of POS systems for B2B sellers include:

-Here's how a POS transaction occurs, from the moment of the purchase right up to the funds landing in the business’ account:
+Here's how a POS transaction occurs, from the moment of the point of sale purchase right up to the funds landing in the business’ account:

 When a customer pays for their purchase using a credit or debit card, their bank will send out a notice to the merchant indicating that the funds have been transferred.
 If the customer pays in cash, the merchant will need to deposit the cash into their bank account and then notify the accounts receivable department they have received payment.